trbll/trbll.github.io/shelf.md

   <a href="#games">games</a>
 </nav>

 Below is a sampling of the media that I've recently enjoyed or that has otherwise been important or influential to me.
 If it's on here, I'd likely recommend it.
+Will hopefully keep this up to date.

 ### <span id="books">books</span> <a href="#" class="back-to-top">↑</a>
 <div class="media-grid books">